 A. The contested case procedures in the UAPA may apply in the following cases:

 1. demotion, suspension without pay, or termination of support staff employees where the employee has elected to pursue a UAPA hearing instead of an employee panel hearing as the final step of the grievance process (Policy 853 Classified Grievance or Complaint and T.C.A. § 49-8-117);

+2. suspension without pay or termination of tenured faculty for misconduct under Policy 204 Tenure where the faculty member has timely submitted a written request to pursue a UAPA hearing utilizing the procedures set forth in Policy 204;

+3. suspension without pay or termination of tenured faculty for unsatisfactory performance under Policy 204 Tenure where the faculty member has timely elected to pursue a UAPA hearing instead of hearing before a termination hearing committee utilizing the procedures set forth in Policy 204;

-2. suspension or expulsion of a student who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Conduct);
+4. suspension or expulsion of a student who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Conduct);